-- 7.2 A complaints form is available on the Authority website (www.dsfire.gov.uk) or on request from the Monitoring Officer to the Authority (e-mail: membercomplaints@dsfire.gov.uk).
+- 7.2 If you are complaining about more than one Member, you must submit a separate complaint for each Member complained about, specifying how you feel the Member concerned has failed to follow the Code. - 7.3 A complaints form is available on the Authority website (www.dsfire.gov.uk) or on request from the Monitoring Officer to the Authority (e-mail: membercomplaints@dsfire.gov.uk).
 If you wish to make a complaint you are encouraged to use this form although you may prefer to write a letter setting out your complaint.
-If you choose to write a letter, it is important that you include in it all of the following information:- - your name, address and other contact details (telephone number(s), e-mail address etc.); - your status (e.g. member of the public; local authority member; monitoring officer; Member of Parliament); - for the purposes of the Authority's ethnic monitoring, brief details of your ethnic origin (e.g. British; Irish; Other White Background; White and Black Caribbean etc)1; - the name of the Member who the complaint is about; - details of how the Member has failed to follow the Code with, where possible, dates, witness details and other supporting information.
+If you choose to write a letter, it is important that you include in it all of the following information:- - your name, address and other contact details (telephone number(s), e-mail address etc.); - your status (e.g. member of the public; local authority member; Authority employee; monitoring officer; Member of Parliament); - the name of the Member who the complaint is about; - details of how the Member has failed to follow the Code with, where possible, dates, witness details and other supporting information. - 7.4 To assist the Authority with its monitoring, you are also asked to include brief details of your ethnic origin (e.g. British; Irish; Other White Background; White and Black Caribbean etc)1.

-Please note that your identity will normally be disclosed to the Member about whom you complaining.
+Please note that your identity will normally be disclosed to the Member about whom you are complaining.
 This information may, however, be withheld from that Member in exceptional circumstances and at the discretion of the Monitoring Officer, in consultation with the Independent Person, if the following criteria are met:-